jaredly/jaredly.github.io/source/_posts/building-async-await-in-reason.md

 Weird, right?

-In reason, such type-fluid shenanigans won't fly -- `return x` will be different from `return Promise.resolve(x)`, and that will have some repercussions that we'll need to handle.
+In Reason, such type-fluid shenanigans won't fly -- `return x` will be different from `return Promise.resolve(x)`, and we'll have to account for that in our solution.

 ## What would this look like in Reason?